Autopassion | Autopassion Euro | Chiptuning NZ

 Diesel

 Diesel chip tuning is unique in that fuel delivery, fuel quantity, fuel pressure and fuel timing; combined with throttle position, boost pressure and torque limiters are recalibrated during ECU remapping to achieve very significant torque and efficiency gains.
+Far more so than on any other engine type.

 Vehicle Type, Transmission Version and Power Train